ndd21/PHYS281/docs/markinggrid.md

 The report should not contain:

-* lengthy descriptions of you code (you are submitting your full code, so we do not need to see it twice);
+* Lengthy descriptions of your code (you are submitting your full code, so we do not need to see it twice);
-* descriptions of the process of debugging your code unless it provides insight into how you tested the code or what you learned;
+* Descriptions of the process of debugging your code unless it provides insight into how you tested the code or what you learned;
-* too many figures; you only have 10 pages, so think about what you want to show and therefore produce figures that provide useful summary information.
+* Too many figures; you only have 10 pages, so think about what you want to show and therefore produce figures that provide useful summary information.
-* references purely to websites (unless to software without an associated publication).
+* References purely to websites (unless to software without an associated publication).

 ### Report marking grid